 01 of 07

 You can also take a take a harbor boat tour from the pier, a unique way to see one of the world's largest working harbors.
-Close to the harbor, you’ll find Hamburg’s historical warehouse district, the largest warehouse complex in the word.
-Narrow cobble stone streets and small waterways are lined by 100-year old warehouses, which store cocoa, silk, and oriental carpets.
-Light projections in the evening create a magical atmosphere on buildings, bridges and canals.
+Close to the harbor, you’ll find Hamburg’s historic warehouse district, the largest warehouse complex in the word.

 02 of 07